-On June 4, 2008 Mr. Gross entered into a stock purchase plan with Citi, in accordance with the guidelines of Rule 10b5-1 and the provisions of Rule 10b-18 of the Exchange Act, under which he placed a limit order to purchase up to two million shares of Marathon common stock at a price of \$8 per share or below beginning on June 4, 2008, the first business day after Amendment No. 1 to the joint proxy statement/prospectus was filed with the SEC, until July 3, 2008 (the business day immediately preceding the record date for the meeting of stockholders at which the Merger is to be voted upon by Marathon's stockholders).
+Mr. Gross intends to enter into a purchase plan, in accordance with the guidelines of Rule 10b5-1 of the Exchange Act, under which he will place a limit order to purchase up to two million shares of Marathon common stock at a price of \$8 per share or below beginning the first business day after this Amendment No. 1 to the joint proxy statement/prospectus is filed with the SEC until the earlier of the business day immediately preceding the record date for the meeting of stockholders at which the Merger is to be voted upon by Marathon's stockholders or purchases reach two million shares.
+In connection therewith, on June 2, 2008, the parties to the merger agreement amended the merger agreement to modify the stockholders agreement (which is an exhibit to the merger agreement) to exempt shares of common stock purchased after the initial public offering from the transfer restrictions and to add Mr. Gross as a party to the registration rights agreement (which is an exhibit to the merger agreement).